drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 | irradiance in the typical day (b) ray distribution on the module|   |
 +-----------------------------------------------------------------+---+

 Applying Eqs.
-(1) and (2) the power collected by the concentrator and the amount of irradiative power on the top surface of the spectral filtering tube channel was determined by MATLAB.
-The solar spectral irradiance on Fresnel lens and spectral response of the PV are presented in Fig. 8.
-Using the optical data for the nanoparticles\' different loading concentrations, we numerically found the power absorbed by the nanofluid, power transmitted to the PV module integrated with the heat exchange, and the short circuit current density.
-The least energy absorbed was observed at the base fluid and the highest at the 500ppm loading ratio sample.
-As shown in Fig. 9 b, the power absorbed by the nanofluid is increased as the concentration increased.
+(1) and (2), the power collected by the concentrator and the amount of irradiative power reaching the top surface of the spectral filtering tube channel was determined using MATLAB.
+The solar spectral irradiance on the Fresnel lens and spectral response of the PV are presented in Fig. 8.
+Using the optical data for the nanoparticles\' different loading concentrations, we numerically found the power absorbed by the nanofluid, power transmitted to the PV module integrated with the heat exchanger, and the short circuit current density.
+The least energy absorbed was observed with the base fluid and the highest reached with the 500-ppm sample.
+As shown in Fig. 9 b, the power absorbed by the nanofluid increased as the concentration increased.
 The power absorbed by the base fluid and nanofluid with the highest concentration ratio was 163.97 w/m^2^ and 676.13 w/m^2^, respectively.
-This implies that the spectral solar insolation on the surface of the module will decrease.
-The value was 575.97 w/m^2^ for base fluid and 89.63 w/m^2^ for the most concentrated nanofluid.
+This implies that the spectral solar insolation on the surface of the PV module will have decreased.
+That value was 575.97 w/m^2^ for the base fluid and 89.63 w/m^2^ for the most concentrated nanofluid.
 This allocated power was used as input to the mathematical model to find the temperature profiles, power output, and performance of the CPV/T system.